DEFRA/software-development-standards/standards/readme_standards.md

 ```
 # name-of-repo

-The "Register your dinosaur" service allows customers to apply online for a dinosaur license.
+The "Register your dinosaur" service allows customers to apply online for a dinosaur licence.

 This application handles the backend dinosaur processing.